 Deployments and YAML manifests

-A deployment represents one or more identical pods, managed by the Kubernetes Deployment Controller.
-A deployment defines the number of replicas (pods) to create, and the Kubernetes Scheduler ensures that if pods or nodes encounter problems, additional pods are scheduled on healthy nodes.
+A deployment represents identical pods managed by the Kubernetes Deployment Controller.
+A deployment defines the number of pod replicas to create.
+The Kubernetes Scheduler ensures that additional pods are scheduled on healthy nodes if pods or nodes encounter problems.

 Most stateless applications in AKS should use the deployment model rather than scheduling individual pods.
-Kubernetes can monitor the health and status of deployments to ensure that the required number of replicas run within the cluster.
-When you only schedule individual pods, the pods are not restarted if they encounter a problem, and are not rescheduled on healthy nodes if their current node encounters a problem.
+Kubernetes can monitor deployment health and status to ensure that the required number of replicas run within the cluster.
+When scheduled individually, pods aren't restarted if they encounter a problem, and aren't rescheduled on healthy nodes if their current node encounters a problem.

-If an application requires a quorum of instances to always be available for management decisions to be made, you don't want an update process to disrupt that ability.
-Pod Disruption Budgets can be used to define how many replicas in a deployment can be taken down during an update or node upgrade.
-For example, if you have 5 replicas in your deployment, you can define a pod disruption of 4 to only permit one replica from being deleted/rescheduled at a time.
-As with pod resource limits, a best practice is to define pod disruption budgets on applications that require a minimum number of replicas to always be present.
+You don't want to disrupt management decisions with an update process if your application requires a minimum number of available instances.
+Pod Disruption Budgets define how many replicas in a deployment can be taken down during an update or node upgrade.
+For example, if you have five (5) replicas in your deployment, you can define a pod disruption of 4 (four) to only allow one replica to be deleted or rescheduled at a time.
+As with pod resource limits, best practice is to define pod disruption budgets on applications that require a minimum number of replicas to always be present.